A drama by William Luce

 Thank you all so much for your constant support & encouragement.
 I look forward to seeing you at any one of the four venues in September!

 Now here we are, October 2021. – A whole month after the last show of Brontë.
-Brontë, I am so proud and pleased to say was huge success.
-Having succesfully accomplished everything I set out to do as a self directed and self produced production.
+Brontë, I am so proud and pleased to say was a huge success.
+Having successfully accomplished everything I set out to do as a self directed and self produced production.
 Over 200 audience members witnessed the UK Debut and the reviews came flying in.
 Reading these reviews fills me with such gratitude and pride.
 Brontë would never have been what it was without the love and support of every one who took part in all aspects of the production.
 So from the bottom of my heart – Thank you!

 Brontë is an intimate window into the life of a woman who has shaped the world of fiction as we know it.
 Betsy Goodman’s sensitive portrayal of Charlotte Brontë is endearing yet gives you a feel for the no-nonsense governess who broke all the rules to do what she loved, write.
 Brontë is captivating, touched my heart and took me to a place I didn’t know a one woman show could take me.